ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

 ## :dart: About ##

 This code extracts the Flow metrics for jira work items associated with a specific jira board - i.e how long issues spend in different stages of a workflow in Jira.
-The extracted data can be used to generate insights which heps the team to effectively inspect and adapte.
+The extracted data can be used to generate insights which helps the team to effectively inspect and adapt.

 **Below are the list of flow metrics**
 - Cycle Time: time it takes to complete one unit of work from start to finish ( `End date - Start date + 1` )
 - Workitem Issue Age: the amount of time a specific task (work item) has been in progress since it first started.
 - Work In Progress Count: the total number of tasks or items that are currently being worked on but haven't yet been finished.
-- Throughout:  the rate at which something gets completed.
+- Throughput:  the rate at which something gets completed.

 **What it does:**